johnnyw66/SAP2/README.md

 **Issues**

 I am currently using **32** (!!!!) control lines.
 Way too much.
 Although the current design uses a 32-bit data output - you can easily swap this for 4 conventional ROMs with 8-bit data buses.
 The utility *buildcontrolrom.py* can be modified to build 4 microcode ROMs if you're inclined to build a real processor.

+25th August: Currently I don't do anything with the **.org** directive.

 Perhaps I can get some inspiration from looking at the design of **Gigatron TTL computer** - which I built in 2018.
 Using 32 control lines seems like a bit of an overkill.

 # Instruction Set